-Judy Darcy was elected as MLA for New Westminster in 2013, and re-elected in 2017.
-She is the Minister of Mental Health and Addictions and previously served as the Official Opposition Spokesperson for Health.
+Judy Darcy was first elected MLA for New Westminster in 2013, and was re-elected in 2017.

 She was appointed British Columbia’s first and Canada’s only Minister of Mental Health and Addictions in July 2017.
 Judy has committed her career to building strong and vibrant communities, and has earned a reputation as an effective and compassionate leader.

 As a tireless advocate, she has spent much of her life working to improve health care, seniors’ care, education and child care for British Columbians.
 She is committed to bringing people together to find innovative solutions to the issues that affect families to improve their lives.

 As Minister of Mental Health and Addictions, she has taken urgent action to combat the devastating overdose crisis that is affecting families and communities across the province, including increasing the number of overdose prevention and supervised consumption sites and access to naloxone, and expanding treatment and recovery options.
 She is also forging ahead with her work to create a seamless and coordinated mental health and addictions system in British Columbia, so people can get the help they need, when they need it.